 The Urban Flow Observatory will gather this data and make it public.
 Then scientists and organisations can analyse and critique each other’s analyses.
 Ideally, then they can come to a consensus about issues affecting our surrounding – and hopefully solutions too.

 Everyone worked hard throughout Bluedot.
 We all put in 10 hour shifts every day and camped on site.
 So at the end we rewarded ourselves with some amazing churros and a day off for resting and recuperating.

 Looking back, the event was a great success.
 People in general really understood the importance of gathering data to improve our cities and lauded our efforts.
-With our interactive demonstrations we also garnered a lot of interest from the younger, tech savvy demographic – though in terms of impact we may have beaten by a bunch of chemical engineers making slime!
+With our interactive demonstrations we also got a lot of interest from the younger, tech savvy demographic.
+However, in terms of impact we may have beaten by a bunch of chemical engineers making slime!